HGalloway/Journal/README.md

-This program is for Personal use only and is copywrited To open download then open the folder and run Journal.exe I hope this program help's you as it has helped me.
+This program is for Personal use only and is copywrited.
+To open download then open the folder and run Journal.exe I hope this program helps you as it has helped me.
 Drew